nefir2/thc/README.md

 ## th executer from console
 runs thcrap to launch touhou with less args than standard link to thcrap_loader.exe.

+## configuration
+### before first launch
+place this program in thcrap directory with `bin`, `config`, `thcrap_loader.exe` and other.

+### reconfigure
-configurable by command or by changing data in json file, that creating in his directory after first launching of thc in same directory as this program.
+configurable by command or by changing data in json file, that created in program's directory after first launching.

+## other information
-for more information launch in console `.\thc.exe --help` in same folder in console as program.
+for more information launch in console `.\thc.exe --help` in same folder in cmd or powershell as the program.